mrintern/baddie-watch/README.md

 TODO
 - make video tutorial
 - fix distance sensor? #include <VL53L0X.h>
+- Should i take our the date/time functionality?

 # baddie-watch
 Working code for the BAD watch by DSTIKE, along with some fun payloads to try